apache/whimsy/www/board/agenda/README.md

    from the js.rb files mentioned above.
 Undoubtedly you have seen small amounts of JavaScript before but I suspect that much of this looks foreign.
    Nicely indented, commented, vaguely familiar, but still somewhat foreign.
    Many people these days generate JavaScript.
-Popular with React is something called [JSX](http://facebook.github.io/react/docs/jsx-in-depth.html), but that's both controversial and [doesn't support if statements](http://facebook.github.io/react/tips/if-else-in-JSX.html).
+Popular with Vue is something called [JSX](http://facebook.github.io/react/docs/jsx-in-depth.html), but that's both controversial and [doesn't support if statements](http://facebook.github.io/react/tips/if-else-in-JSX.html).